 Travel, lodging, instruction, and materials will be covered for Native nonprofit executive directors and Board members that are accepted into the program.
 In addition to the four-day training session, each participant will receive a Program Guidebook, resources for board development, fundraising and tribal youth program planning, twenty hours of consulting or coaching, and ongoing support through your peers.
 Graduates of Strengthening the Circle serve as mentors.
 Collectively, these leaders have built stronger organizations with more resources to positively impact Native youth and families.

-Strengthening the Circle is made possible with generous support from Generations Indigenous Ways for South Dakota, the Northwest Area Foundation, the O.P. and W.E.
+Strengthening the Circle is made possible with generous support from the Northwest Area Foundation, the O.P. and W.E.
 Edwards Foundation, the Kendeda Fund, the Oro y Plata Foundation, the Foundation for Community Vitality, and First Interstate Bank Foundation.
-Program partners include the Seventh Generation Fund, Artemisia Associates, and WolfStar Productions.
+Program partners include the Seventh Generation Fund, Generations Indigenous Ways, Artemisia Associates, and WolfStar Productions.